defenseunicorns/leapfrogai/packages/k3d-gpu/README.md

 ### Deployment

 > [!NOTE]
-> The following Make targets from the root of the LeapfrogAI repository or within this sub-directory.
+> The following Make targets can be executed from the root of the LeapfrogAI repository or within this sub-directory.

 To deploy a new K3d cluster with [UDS Core Slim Dev](https://github.com/defenseunicorns/uds-core#uds-package-development), use one of the following Make targets.